leelavg/thoughtexpo/content/blog/exploring-kadalu-storage-in-k3d-cluster-operator/index.md

 How it works?
 - `-m pdb`: invokes python interpreter in trace mode of pdb
 - `-c`: provided to `pdb` as command line arguments
-- `import signal`: imports signal module from stdlib into pdb (as the startin word is not a pdb reserved keyword, there's no need to start the statement with `!`, same for next set of commands)
+- `import signal`: imports signal module from stdlib into pdb (as the starting word is not a pdb reserved keyword, there's no need to start the statement with `!`, same for next set of commands)
 - `signal.signal(signal.SIGUSR1, lambda *args: breakpoint())`: registering a handler for `SIGUSR1` signal, (`breakpoint() [in version >=3.7] =~ import pdb; pdb.set_trace()`)
 - `c`: `continue`, without this pdb prompt wait for user input

 Pros:
 - After the signal handler is registered we can invoke python debugger by running `kill -USR1 <pid>` on python process asynchronously
-- We'll have the ability to navigate around last ~10 stack frames and inspect arguments, variables etc
+- We'll have the ability to navigate around last ~10 stack frames and inspect arguments, variables etc.
 - In general, getting into debugger of a running process without changing any source code is an added benefit, having said that nothing can replace a good logging system :smile:

 Cons: